netspective-labs/sql-aide/lib/flow/README.md

       of steps, errors, and finalization through EventEmitter pattern
   - [ ] EventEmitter allows unlimited typed listeners for each flow step
-- [ ] The flow engine can manage secrets outside of the flow instances so that sensitive values and data are not seen by all developers
+- [ ] The flow engine can manage secrets outside of the flow instances so that sensitive values and data are not seen by all developers; allow the secrets to managed in a type-safe way using Zod schemas
 - [ ] Each flow step can request value of Environment variables to be injected as function arguments or available in the stepCtx object.
 - [ ] Each flow step can provide decorator to specify what happens on error